andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 Arrays are a collection of elements identified by index or key.
 They are used to store multiple values in a single variable.
 In C#, arrays are of fixed size and can hold elements of the same data type.

+**Use Cases:**
+- **Fixed Product Catalog**: Use arrays to store a fixed list of products, such as the days of a sale event.
+- **Sales Data for Specific Periods**: Store sales data for a specific month where the number of entries is known beforehand.
+- **Product Attributes**: Maintain attributes of a product (e.g., dimensions) that do not change frequently.

+**Where Not to Use**: Avoid using arrays when you need to frequently add or remove products, as resizing an array requires creating a new one and copying elements.

 #### Example Declaration
 ```csharp
 int[] numbers = { 1, 2, 3, 4, 5 };